 If you are instructed to receive follow up care, it is crucial that you follow the doctor’s orders

 Do not let large gaps in your treatment occur.
 Insurance companies use large gaps in care to devalue bodily injury claims on the basis that if the claimant was truly injured in the accident, he or she would have sought the care they needed in a timely manner.
 When gaps in care occur, insurance companies believe that the care is more likely related to something else that occurred during the gap in time rather than from the auto accident.
 While treatment does take time and adds to already busy schedules, it is the key to making a full recovery.

 If you or someone you know has been injured in an auto accident, the Groth Law Firm may be able to help.
 We tell all of our clients and potential new clients that our goal is to take the burden of being in an accident off of their shoulders so that they can get their lives back on track as quickly and easily as possible.
 We do all of the heavy lifting so that all our clients need to focus on is receiving the care they need to recover and feel better.
 We know that being involved in a car accident is frustrating and overwhelming, and we don’t want our clients to go through it alone.

 The team at Groth Law Firm combined has decades of experiencing fighting to protect the rights of those injured as a result of the negligence of others.
 Groth Law Firm offers free consultations and is available to speak with injured victims seven days a week.
-If you or someone you know has been involved in an auto accident, call us at (414) 375-2030 today.
+If you or someone you know has been involved in an auto accident, call a Milwaukee car accident lawyer at (414) 375-2030 today.